UBC-MDS/introduction-machine-learning/chapters/en/slides/module5/module5_01.md

 Notes:

-One form of preprocessing we can do is ***scaling*** we will talk about this is more details to come but for now just take a look at the tools we are using.
+One form of preprocessing we can do is ***scaling*** we will talk about this in more detail to come but for now just take a look at the tools we are using.

-We’ll be using on `scikit-learn`’s [`StandardScaler`](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.StandardScaler.html),
+We’ll be using `sklearn`’s [`StandardScaler`](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.StandardScaler.html),
 which is a `transformer`.